Hypospadias: Surgery

+Surgery is not always required for minor hypospadias like glanular hypospadias and coronal hypospadias if the meatus is of good caliber, urine flow is in good stream & forwardly directed.

 Hypospadias repair is done under general anesthesia, most often supplemented by a nerve block to the penis or a caudal block to reduce the general anesthesia needed, and to minimize discomfort after surgery.

 Many techniques have been used during the past 100 years to extend the urinary channel to the desired location.
 Today, the most common operation, known as the tubularized incised plate or "TIP" repair, rolls the urethral plate from the low meatus to the end of the glans.
-TIP repair, also called the Snodgrass Repair (after the creator of the method, Dr. Warren Snodgrass), is the most widely used procedure and surgical method for hypospadias repair worldwide.
+TIP repair, also called the Snodgrass Repair (after the creator of the method, Warren Snodgrass), is the most widely used procedure and surgical method for hypospadias repair worldwide.
 This procedure can be used for all distal hypospadias repairs, with complications afterwards expected in less than 10% of cases.

 Less consensus exists regarding proximal hypospadias repair.
 TIP repair can be used when the penis is straight or has mild downward curvature, with success in 85%.
 Alternatively, the urinary channel can be reconstructed using the foreskin, with reported success in from 55% to 75%.

 Most distal and many proximal hypospadias are corrected in a single operation.
 However, those with the most severe condition having a urinary opening in the scrotum and downward bending of the penis are often corrected in a two-stage operation.
 During the first operation the curvature is straightened.
 At the second, the urinary channel is completed.
 Any complications may require additional interventions for repair.